Climber Worldwide

 For example, if a support team has a KPI to complete 30 support tickets per day but isn’t achieving this, they could create an ‘initiative’ to investigate how they could improve.
 This might involve recruiting more support agents or improving the knowledge and technical expertise within the team.
 These initiatives can then be measured with OKRs whilst the number of tickets completed per day remains as the overarching KPI of success.

-/James Sharp, Managing Director, Climber BI
+/James Sharp, Managing Director, Climber

 We can support your goal measurement

-At Climber BI, we can help you identify the KPIs and OKRs that you should be reporting upon, and just as important, we’ll define and work with you to extract the relevant data from your organisations systems.
+At Climber, we can help you identify the KPIs and OKRs that you should be reporting upon, and just as important, we’ll define and work with you to extract the relevant data from your organisations systems.
 Get in touch today and we can start to ensure your measurement and reporting is fueling your intelligent insights.

 James Sharp